tiyd-rails-2015-01/battleship_objects/README.md

 ### Pegs
 Instance Variables:
   * Color
-    * Pegs are either red or white.
+    * Pegs are either red or white...or true/false
 Methods:
   * Insert Peg
     * Places a peg on the square or ship, specifying which color peg it is.